All the Things She Said: Critical reception

-Both the original and English-language version received mixed reviews.
-Writing for AllMusic, Drago Bonacich selected the track as one of the group's best work.
-Michael Osborn from MusicOMH discussed the girls' vocal abilities, and noted their vocal performance in both English and Russian were incomprehensible; he quoted, "But you try getting your tongue around ."
-Sean Bertiger from Popdirt.com preferred the Russian version over the English adaption, citing the band's vocals and emotions as factors to his opinion.
+Both the original and English-language versions received mixed reviews.
+Writing for AllMusic, Drago Bonacich selected the track as one of the group's best songs.
+Michael Osborn from MusicOMH found the vocals in both versions were incomprehensible.
+Sean Bertiger from Popdirt.com preferred the Russian version, citing the vocals and emotions.
 Since its release, the song has achieved accolades and awards.
 In early 2001, Universal Music Group hosted a poll for the audience to vote on which song was the best from 200 Po Vstrechnoy; as a result, "Ya Soshla s Uma" came first place.
 That same year, "Ya Soshla s Uma" won the 100 Pound Hit awarded by Hit FM Russia, with t.A.T.u. as well performing the track the same night.
 On 29 November 2005, Kiper was presented the Songwriting Award at the BMI Honors Top European Songwriters And Publishers; this was her first win at the ceremony, and went on winning the second time with "Not Gonna Get Us" (2002), t.A.T.u.'s second international single.
 Commercially, the single reached number one on the Russian Singles Chart, charting there for eighteen consecutive weeks.
 By January 2010, "Ya Soshla s Uma" sold over 50,000 units and over 200,000 illegal copies.

-Cash Box praised "Jim Kerr's impassioned vocal and the band's swirling, anthemic sound."
-Billboard said it is "of a piece with the band's other post-pop-breakthrough material".